Volume (computing): Nomenclature

 In Linux systems, volumes are usually handled by the Logical Volume Manager or the Enterprise Volume Management System and manipulated using mount(8).
 In NT-based versions of Microsoft Windows, volumes are handled by the kernel and managed using the Disk Management MMC snap-in or the Diskpart command line tool.

 Windows NT-based operating systems

-It is important to note that Windows NT-based OSes do not have a single root directory.
+Windows NT-based OSes do not have a single root directory.
 As a result, Windows will assign at least one path to each mounted volume, which will take one of two forms: